bellos1203/TCD/README.md

 2.Run the Model
 -----------------
 * To reproduce the experimental results in the paper for UCF-101, please refer to the attached script files in `scripts`.
-* Other experiments can be easily reproduced with slight modifications on `run.sh` or other options in `opts.py`.
+* Other experiments can be easily reproduced with slight modifications on `.sh` files in `scripts` or other options in `opts.py`.

 3.Evaluation
 -----------------